-I have collated a few of my personal favourite commissions here from over the last few years.
-If you like what you see, you can also visit my dedicated pencil Pencil Pet Portraits Website.
+I have collated a few of my personal favourite pencil portrait commissions here from over the last few years.
+As you can see I can draw all animals - dog, cats, horses, widlife and farm animals.

 I am commissioned far and wide for my portraits and it's so lovely to think that my drawings reside in far flung places from Australia, USA, Singapore, Hong Kong, France and Italy to name a few.
 I love chatting to my clients via email form around the world too.

-I am booked up quite far in advance so if you are looking for a portrait for a special date please drop me a line as soon as you can!
-My dedicated website is here and I look forward to working with you soon!
+If you are looking for a portrait for a special date please drop me a line!
+My dedicated website is at the link below and I look forward to working with you soon!
 Pencil Pet Portraits Website »

 In 2016 Paula commissioned me to draw Teasel, who had sadly passed away.
 She was just so beautiful and I really enjoyed drawing her, Teasels eyes were wonderful to portray.
 Paula was thrilled with her portrait and said it felt it was like having Teasel back with her, which is just amazing.
 You can read a snippet from one of Paula's emails below and see a photo of Paula with the framed portrait.